jufis/docker/README.md

 >openssl rsa -in client.key -out client.key

 >openssl req -new -key client.key -out client.csr

+Convert the client certificate to pkcs#12 in order to test client certificate authentication from your browser:

+>cd /etc/httpd/ssl

+>openssl pkcs12 -export -out client.pfx -inkey client.key -in client.crt -certfile ca.crt

 Sign the client certificate with our CA cert: